theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > think — ” ( for , you  see   , Alice had learnt several things of this    sort   in        her
 # NSg/V . . .
 C/P .
 IPl+ NSg/V .
 NPr+  V   V      J/D     NPl/V  P  I/Ddem+ NSg/V+ NPrSg/J/P I/J/D$+
 > lessons in        the schoolroom , and though this    was not   a   very good      opportunity for
 # NPl/V+  NPrSg/J/P D   NSg        .
-V/C V/C    I/Ddem+ V   NSg/C D/P J    NPrSg/V/J NSg         C/P
+V/C V/C    I/Ddem+ V   NSg/C D/P J/R  NPrSg/V/J NSg         C/P
 > showing off       her     knowledge , as    there was no      one        to listen to her     , still   it         was
 # NSg/V   NSg/V/J/P I/J/D$+ NSg/V+    .
 NSg/R +     V   NPrSg/P NSg/I/V/J+ P  NSg/V  P  I/J/D$+ .
 NSg/V/J NPrSg/ISg+ V
 > good      practice to say   it         over      ) “ — yes   , that’s about the right      distance — but     then    I